andrewjjung47/fsnd-project1/README.md

 # fsnd-project1

 This is the project 1, Movie Trailer Website, for Udacity's Fullstack Nanodegree.
 The website will list my 6 favorite movies with the titles, poster images, and YouTube trailers.
+OMDB and YouTube APIs are used to fetch poster images and trailer video urls.
 <img src="./img/preview1.jpg" alt="Website preview image" width="900" height="450">

 <h3>To obtain</h3>